git-game/git-game-v2/README.md

 Begin!

 *Hint*: you will need **two** submodule commands to correctly fill the directories.
+*Hint*: the second answer to [this stack overflow question](http://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules) may be of assitance if you are stuck.

 I take your sleep away.
 I can script and create objects.